liiwaaa/SFSD-Project-group-2-/README.md

 -Inserting the student at the correct position:
 For an unordered file, we could have simply opened the file in append mode to add the new student directly.
 However, maintaining the order required a more sophisticated approach.
  .
 Using fseek was attempted, but it caused unintentional changes to the data, as file I/O does not support direct insertion without overwriting.
  .
+Using an array to store all students and reorder them in memory was another option.
+However, since the dataset may grow large, relying on main memory could be infeasible.
+While working with secondary memory is slower, it was deemed more efficient in our case.
+ .
 Our final solution was to use a temporary file.

 ### 2. Search Student by ID
 The `search_student_by_id` function retrieves and displays detailed information about a student based on their unique ID from a data file.